nats-io/nats-site/content/blog/jetstream-java-client-01-stream-create.md

 The <a href="https://github.com/nats-io/java-nats">NATS Java library</a> with support for JetStream has just been released!

-JetStream allows you to persist streams of messages, allowing consumers to either subscribe in real time or to access the messages at a later time, with the flexibility to where in the stream you want to start receiving messages from.
+JetStream allows you to persist streams of messages, allows consumers to either subscribe in real time or to access the messages at a later time with the added flexibility to choose from where in the stream you want to start receiving messages.
-You can start reading from the stream at a specific point in time or starting at a specific message sequence number.
+You can start reading from the stream at a specific point in time or start at a specific message sequence number.

-Since JetStream is built on top of NATS Messaging, you get streaming on top of all the benefits of normal NATS messaging.
+Since JetStream is built natively into the NATS Server, you get message persistence on top of all of the benefits of core NATS messaging.
-Stream messages are sent on subjects, just like a normal NATS message, so you can even just use a normal NATS subscription to get messages.
+Stream messages are sent on subjects, just like a normal NATS messages, so you can even just use a normal NATS subscription to get messages.
 Using the stream functionality however provides benefits above and beyond regular messaging.

-There are various ways to create Streams.
-You can use configuration.
-You can use the command line program (CLI).
-Or you can use the Java client's JetStream Management API to manage streams.
-There are several stream functions you can execute with the management api:
+There are various ways to create streams.
+You can use configuration, the command line program (CLI), or you can use the Java client's JetStream Management API to manage streams.
+There are several stream functions you can execute with the management API:

 - Create a stream
 - Modify a stream